Skip to main content

 • Confirm the token was pasted in full (no truncation, no whitespace).

-• Confirm the token includes the rw_conversions and r_ads scopes.
+• Confirm the token has the Manage conversions permission.

-• Confirm the user who generated the token has access to the ad account that owns the Conversion Rules.
+• Confirm the token includes the ad account that owns your Conversion Rules.

 Token expiration and renewal